GeorgeSchiro/GoPcBackup/README.md

 It also acts as its own scheduler.
 First, it checks for files to be removed on a given schedule.
 Then it runs a backup of your files automatically.

-There is no need to use a job scheduler unless this software is running on a server computer that has no regular user activity (see -RunOnce below).
+There is no need to use a job scheduler unless this software is running on a server computer that has no regular user activity (see -NoPrompts and -RunOnce below).

 You provide various file specifications (ie. locations of the files to backup and to cleanup) as well as file age limits for the files to cleanup.
 The rest is automatic.